 A HISTORY OF HOPE

-Uganda faces an ongoing crisis -- 2.4 million children are orphaned as a result of civil strife and the HIV/AIDS crisis, from a total population of 36 million.
-Founded on Christian principles, Adonai is a community-based, nonprofit organization doing its best to respond to the needs of the children that land in the small, rural community.
+Uganda faces an ongoing crisis – 2.9 million children are orphaned as a result of civil strife and the HIV/AIDS crisis, from a total population of more than 41 million.
+Founded on Christian principles, Adonai is a community-based, nonprofit organization doing its best to respond to the needs of the children that reside in the small, rural community.

-The Adonai Child Development Center was founded in 2005 by Pastor Aloysious Luswata and his wife Abby.
+The Adonai Child Development Center was founded in 2005 by Pastor Aloysious Luswata and his wife, Abby.
 Pastor Luswata heads the Victors Church, an evangelical church in Nsaggu, a village of about 1,000 people in Wakiso District, Uganda.
-The church was founded in 1992 with few resources but the determination of Luswata and his dedication to the people.
+The church was founded in 1992 with few resources, yet was able to thrive due to the determination of Luswata and his dedication to the people.
 The Congregation today consists of about 100 families.

-In 2006 a donor in the UK provided 50 m UGX (then about $US 24,000 or £13,000) for the purchase of a 1.8 acre plot of land to build a home for orphans who could not be accommodated with relatives and families in the village.
+In 2006, a donor in the UK provided 50 m UGX (then about $24,000 US or £13,000) for the purchase of a 1.8 acre plot of land to build a home for orphans who could not be accommodated with relatives and families in the village.
 In addition, three local benefactors provided a 15 m UGX interest free loan, the final amount to secure the land the Centre now occupies.

 In 2007, the aid organization Fields of Life brought a volunteer team to Namugoga to construct a block of seven classrooms and two offices that now houses the school.